UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/03_Bricks_snap_in_sensors.md

     /sys/class/i2c-dev/i2c-1/device/1-0060/iio\:device0/in_pressure_raw

+<span class="label label-warning">Heads up!</span> If you turn off the M4 the device name can change to

 ### Barometer example
 This example reads data from the Brick sensor and prints the temperature and pressure on the console: